Azure/azure-powershell/src/ResourceMover/docs/Get-AzResourceMoverMoveCollection.md

 # Get-AzResourceMoverMoveCollection

 ## SYNOPSIS
-Gets the move collection.<br>The 'Get-AzResourceMoverMoveCollection' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.
+Gets the move collection.
+**The 'Get-AzResourceMoverMoveCollection' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.**

 ## SYNTAX